 If you arrive in Belize without the results of a PCR or antigen test, you must take one at the airport.
 This antigen test costs $50.
 Travelers arriving in Belize who test positive will be quarantined at their own expense for 14 days.
 For this reason, we strongly recommend getting tested in advance of travel.

 Travelers receiving a negative test upon arrival can continue with their journey.

-All tourists in Belize need to book their accommodations in advance, staying in “Gold Standard” hotels.
+All tourists in Belize must their accommodations in advance, staying in “Gold Standard” hotels.
 These are accommodations complying with the sanitary protocols mandated by the government of Belize.

 The western border with Guatemala and the northern border with Mexico are both open to foreign tourists only.

 All travelers entering Belize by land must take an antigen test at the border, costing $50.
-You cannot bring the results of your own test with you, if entering Belize by land.
+If entering Belize by land, you cannot bring your own test results with you.
 If you enter Belize with your own vehicle, you can use it in-country.
 Travelers entering Belize on foot must be picked up by a Gold Standard transport operator.